Holly House Short Breaks Unit

 The Home manager has operational responsibility for Holly House.
 The Deputy manager and Senior Carer takes on this responsibility for each shift when the manager is off duty.
 There is an on call system for when the Home Manager is on annual leave to ensure management point of contact is always available.

-- Supervision Policy - All Staff have Supervision bi–monthly with the home manager.
+- Supervision Policy - All Staff have Supervision bi–monthly with the home manager or the deputy home manager.
+Staff are allocated to one of the managers as their main supervisor.

 - Performance Appraisal Policy - All staff have annual Performance Appraisals and 6 month follow up review of their appraisals.